PDLT-University-of-York/test-split-site/docs/ultra/assignment-groups.md

     Once a submission is made, you can't change or delete the Group Set, and may not be able to edit other settings.

+For student Assignment submission instructions, see our [student guides to submitting assignments on the VLE](https://subjectguides.york.ac.uk/learning-tech/vle-assignments).

 ## Marking group Assignments

 For details of the general Assignment marking workflow, see our [marking Assignments guide](../ultra/assignment-marking.md).
 This section covers additional guidance specific to marking group Assignments.